LeonKuhne/log/log.md

 I badly want to work on the lot view now.
 I'm thinking of moving the selected marker text to the bottom of the screen like in the real maps apps.
 A double tap for now will to to purchase lots.

 9/4 A fun fact
 It takes my map 10 or more seconds to load markers.
-This is impresive, screet walker finishes in under one.
+This is impresive, street walker finishes in under one.
 But first I want to fix my directory structure.
 F webpack and F preprocessing complexities; 5 lines of bash can hotreload component urls, 10 lines can save the world.

 9/5 Hmphff.
   A long time ago, my mom said debugging was like playing a game.
 It ticks me off still.
 I made my element registry preload all elements and trigger my own intitialization function on elements instead of connectedCallback.
 This isn't ideal, but I need to start making progress again, and the code looks clean.